Steve Vondran – Federal Court Lawyer

 2. Trademark Infringement (including logos, trade dress, domain cybersquatters and reverse domain name hijackers - even my law firm has been a victim from ANOTHER LAW FIRM if you can believe it.
 I squashed them like the bug they were, and domain disputes UDRP.

 3. Set aside a default judgement under FRCP 55 and 60 (click below to watch video).
 Sued outside the United States and did not get your day in court or notice of the lawsuit?
-Now, you want to defend?
+Or, failed to file a timely answer and now, you want to defend?
+We might be able to help depending upon the facts of the case.

 4. Injunctions [FRCP 65] involving trade secrets, failure to follow cease and desist letters and demands, copyright, trademark and other.